ashik-meher/Laravel-Roadmap-Learning-Path-From-Plovas/readme.md

 # IMPORTANT: March 2022

+It's horrible to see what is happening now in Palestine, as Israel army is [bombarding houses, hospitals and kindergartens]

 It's horrible to see what is happening now in Ukraine, as Russian army is [bombarding houses, hospitals and kindergartens](https://twitter.com/DavidCornDC/status/1501620037785997316).

 Please [check out supportukrainenow.org](https://supportukrainenow.org/) for the ways how you can help people there.
 Spread the word.